 Best Parks & Gardens

-Ragava Park or “Eleokipos” (Olive Garden), a tiny park, where you can find the steps that lead to Stratonos street, the gate to Anafiotika neighbourhood.
+Ragava Park or “Eleokipos” (Olive Garden), is a tiny park, where you can find the steps that lead to Stratonos Street and the gate to Anafiotika neighbourhood.

-The charming Lysikrates Square with the view of the Acropolis and the imposing Choragic Monument of Lysikrates.
+The charming Lysikrates Square with views of the Acropolis and the imposing Choragic Monument of Lysikrates.

 The Museum of Greek Folk Musical Instruments opened in 1991, it’s constituted by the collection of musicologist Foivos Anogiannakis.

 Frissiras Museum, opened in 2000, with contemporary European art.